The life of daughters of narcissistic mothers can be emotionally harrowing.

 2. Emotional unavailability

-The daughter may not realize what’s lacking, but longs for warmth and understanding from her mother that she may experience with friends or relatives or witness in other mother-daughter relationships.
+The daughter may not realize what’s lacking, but longs for warmth and understanding from her mother that she may experience with friends or relatives or witnessed in other mother-daughter relationships.
 She yearns for an elusive connection, felt fleetingly or never.

 She doesn’t learn to identify and value her emotional needs, nor know how to meet them.
 What remains is emptiness and/or anxiety, a sense that something is missing, and an inability to nurture and comfort herself.
 She may look to fill it in other relationships, but often the pattern of emotional unavailability is repeated.